zincio/apidocs/source/includes/_object_reference.md

 security_code | String | The card verification value on the back of the credit/debit card expiration_month | Number | The month of the expiration of the card (e.g. January is 1, February is 2) expiration_year | Number | The year of the expiration of the card (e.g. 2016)
 use_gift | Boolean | Whether or not to use the gift balance on the retailer account.
 If true, then the gift balance will be used for payment.
-Only works for retailers which support gift balance (`amazon` and `amazon_uk`).
+Only works for retailers which support gift balance (Amazon and Walmart).

 ## Webhooks object